 The most popular streaming platform on the planet now has a premium service.
 Here's everything you need to know about YouTube Red.

-As part of the subscription, users get offline access to their favourite videos, as well as the ability to listen to videos with the sound off, making it a powerful music streaming service as well.
+As part of the subscription, users get offline access to their favourite videos, as well as the ability to listen to videos with the screen off, making it a powerful music streaming service as well.

 How much does YouTube Red cost?

 YouTube Red originally launched in the US only for a monthly fee of US$10.
 When it arrived in Australia in 2016, its price translated to $11.99 per month, putting it in line with the likes of Netflix and Spotify.

 You sign up using your Google account, which will automatically give you a one-month free trial for first-time Red customers, so you can try before you buy.
 Be warned though that you'll be automatically charged if you don't cancel before your trial period ends, so keep an eye on the date if you're not loving the service.

 YouTube Red: What features are included?

 Historically, YouTube has been an ad-supported platform that is free to use.
 So in order to entice people to pay a regular monthly fee, they needed to offer more than just an ad-free experience.

 Fortunately, YouTube added a whole heap of features to YouTube Red to make it a much more exciting proposition.
 Here's what you get for your $11.99 each month: